Links

 Configure the Provider

-We will create the following ProviderConfig to configure credentials for Crossplane Provider for IONOS Cloud:
+You can create the ProviderConfig to configure credentials for Crossplane Provider for IONOS Cloud:

 cat <<EOF | kubectl apply -f -